A study came out in 2016 that outlined the carrying capacity of different types of food diets in the US.

 A vegetarian diet with some meat included for example may be able to provide food for more people than a purely vegan diet, because the vegan diet can’t make use of grazing land which is more abundant

-Food waste, and food yields of each diet are also important variables
+Food waste and loss, and food yields of each diet are also important variables

 How exactly the diet is composed/made up, and in what proportions of each food group, can also influence the final result/numbers for each diet